nguyenhphilip/philintheblank/content/poems/psychiatry-meeting.md

-without smoking cigarettes because mothers think they’re happier this way while men are addicted to transcendence and the notion that their neuroses are patterns of self-organization rather than problems
+without smoking cigarettes because mothers think they’re happier this way while the men are addicted to transcendence and the notion that their neuroses are patterns of self-organization rather than problems